McGill Redbirds and Martlets

 The McGill Redbirds (formerly the McGill Redmen) and McGill Martlets are the varsity athletic teams that represent McGill University in Montreal, Quebec, Canada.
+The Redbirds refer to the men's teams and the Martlets refer to the women's teams.

 History

 In 1868, the first recorded game of rugby in North America occurred in Montreal, between British army officers and McGill students, giving McGill the oldest University-affiliated rugby club in North America.
 Other McGill-originated sports evolved out of rugby rules: football, hockey, and basketball.
 The first game of North American football was played between McGill and Harvard on May 14, 1874, leading to the spread of American football throughout the Ivy League.

 On March 3, 1875, the first organized indoor hockey game was played at Montreal's Victoria Skating Rink between two nine-player teams, including James Creighton and several McGill University students.
 The McGill University Hockey Club, the first organized hockey club, was founded in 1877 and played its first game on January 31, 1877.
 Very soon thereafter, those McGill students wrote the first hockey rule book.
 A McGill team was one of four that competed in the Amateur Hockey Association of Canada, founded in 1886.
 AHAC teams competed for the first Stanley Cup in 1893; the AHAC became one of predecessor organizations of the National Hockey League.
 McGill alumnus James Naismith invented basketball in early December 1891.

 There has been a McGill alumnus or alumna competing at every Olympic Games since 1908.
 Swimmer George Hodgson won two gold medals at the 1912 Summer Olympics, ice hockey goaltender Kim St-Pierre won gold medals at the 2002 Winter Olympics and at the 2006 Winter Olympics.
 Other 2006 gold medalists are Jennifer Heil (women's freestyle mogul) and goaltender Charline Labonté (women's ice hockey).

 A 2005 hazing scandal forced the cancellation of the final two games in the McGill Redmen football season.